Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Decoding of Interleaved Linearized Reed--Solomon Codes

 \section{Decoding of Interleaved Linearized Reed--Solomon Codes}

 In this section, we consider \ac{ILRS} codes with respect to the sum-rank metric.
 In the Hamming metric, the gain from interleaving comes from the fact, that \emph{burst} errors, i.e. errors that act in a column-wise manner share the same location.
 This principle can be extended to the rank metric~\cite{loidreau2006decoding,wachter2013decoding,sidorenko2010decoding} and as we will show in this section, to the sum-rank metric.
+By fixing a basis of $\Fqms$ over $\Fqm$, each column of the interleaved matrix can be seen as an element from $\Fqms$.

-After defining and analyzing \ac{ILRS} codes, we propose a Loidreau--Overbeck-like decoder for \ac{ILRS} codes that is capable of correcting (burst) sum-rank errors beyond the unique decoding radius at a cost of a (very) small decoding failure probability.
+After defining and analyzing \ac{ILRS} codes, we propose an \ac{LOlike} decoder for \ac{ILRS} codes that is capable of correcting (burst) sum-rank errors beyond the unique decoding radius at a cost of a (very) small decoding failure probability.
 We derive an upper bound on the decoding failure probability that accounts for the distribution of the error matrices.
-The Loidreau--Overbeck-like decoder allows a rigorous analysis of the decoding failure probability and gives insights about the decoding process.
+The \ac{LOlike} decoder allows a rigorous analysis of the decoding failure probability and gives insights about the decoding process.

-We propose an interpolation-based decoding scheme for \ac{ILRS} codes that can correct sum-rank errors beyond the unique decoding radius, which can be used a (not necessarily polynomial-time) list decoder or as a probabilistic unique decoder that either returns a unique solution or a decoding failure.
-For the list decoder, an upper bound on the worst-case list size is proposed, and for the probabilistic unique decoder a true upper bound on the decoding failure probability that is based on the Loidreau--Overbeck-like decoder, is derived.
+We propose an interpolation-based decoding scheme for \ac{ILRS} codes that can correct sum-rank errors beyond the unique decoding radius, which can be used as a (not necessarily polynomial-time) list decoder or as a probabilistic unique decoder that either returns a unique solution or a decoding failure.
+For the list decoder, an upper bound on the worst-case list size is proposed, and for the probabilistic unique decoder an upper bound on the decoding failure probability that is based on the \ac{LOlike} decoder, is derived.

-Using the isometry between the sum-rank metric and the skew metric (see~\cite{martinez2018skew}), we define \acf{ISRS} codes, which are considered in~Appendix~\ref{app:ISRS}.
-Before defining \ac{ILRS} codes, we start by introducing the (burst) sum-rank metric.
+We generalize the isometry between the sum-rank metric and the skew metric (see~\cite{martinez2018skew}) to interleaved matrices and we define \acf{ISRS} codes, which are considered in~Section~\ref{subsec:ilrs_skew}.